TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

       for more information on how single extensions are structured.

-  - :Directory: :file:`typo3conf/`
+  - :Directory: :ref:`Environment-config-path` either :file:`typo3conf/` or :file:`config/`
     :Description:
       TYPO3 configuration directory.
-This directory contains local extensions in :file:`typo3conf/ext` folder.
-It may also contain a :file:`typo3conf/l10n` directory that holds localisation files for frontend or backend languages other than english.
+This directory contains installation wide configuration.

-      The most important file within :file:`typo3conf/` however is :file:`LocalConfiguration.php`.
+      The most important file within this folder is :file:`LocalConfiguration.php`.
 This one contains local settings of the main global PHP array :php:`$GLOBALS['TYPO3_CONF_VARS`], crucial settings like database connect credentials are in here.
 The file is managed by the Install Tool and the Extension Manager and the content should not be managed manually since Extension Manager or Install Tool may override manually changed settings again.

       The file :file:`LocalConfiguration.php` can be enriched by :file:`AdditionalConfiguration.php` which is never touched by TYPO3 internal management tools.
 Be aware that having settings within :file:`AdditionalConfiguration.php` may prevent the system from doing automatic upgrades and should be used with care and only if you know what you are doing.